Karnataka’s crumbling coastline shows climate battles are political

 On these days, political tensions peak in areas that suffer chronic erosion.

-Rayappa, the Municipal Commissioner of Ullal City, recalled a time before the seawall, when officials feared monsoon field visits because of agitated residents.
+Rayappa, the municipal commissioner of Ullal City, recalled a time before the seawall, when officials feared monsoon field visits because of agitated residents.

 Immediately after Tauktae, the local bureaucracy asked the state government for more seawall resources.
 Government correspondence shows that, in less than two weeks, officials at the Port and Fisheries Department of Udupi District, worst hit by erosion after the storm, had put together a wish list of 28 new seawalls in four assembly constituencies, covering nearly 10 km of shoreline, at a proposed cost of Rs 100 crore.
 They argued that a generation of temporary seawalls, built to lessen immediate damage, but too weak for repeated onslaughts, needed to be upgraded.